parallax background

 Loft and Lies:

-Probably the most important part of club fitting and building although the whole process is important.
+Probably one of the most important parts of club fitting and building although the whole process is important.
 If your lies are too flat your toe will dig in first, creating the ball to go right and if the clubs are too upright it will cause the ball to go left.
 The wear mark on your club face should be just inside center of the club face.

 Re-Shafting:

-The purpose of correct shaft flex is find the shaft frequency to hit the ball more consistent.
+The purpose of correct shaft flex is finding the shaft to hit the ball with more consistency, control, accuracy, reducing scores and making golf fun again.
 Too weak of a shaft will have a tendency to hook or draw too much as well as hitting the ball high right because you believe or think that you are slowing your swing down but in reality you are actually decelerating thru the ball.
 Too stiff of a shaft will pull the ball low left or slice the ball.

 Hot Melting